Landgate/Locate/README.md

 ### Google Maps JavaScript API
 The Google Maps JavaScript API has two ways of accessing data in Google Maps Engine:

-1. Via the layer assetId (recommended), or
+1. Via the layerId (recommended), or
-2. By supplying a map assetId and a layer key.
+2. By supplying a mapId and a layerKey.

 > ***Locate's* mapID:** 09372590152434720789-00913315481290556980